lucasaragonn/api-sorting-test/README.md

 ### `Sorting Test App`
-install dependencies:
+yarn to install dependencies:
-yarn

-run the app
+yarn start to run the app
-yarn start